awsdocs/aws-service-catalog-admin-guide/doc_source/catalogs_marketplace-products.md

 1. Customize the `InstanceType` parameter so that it includes only EC2 instance types that are supported by your product\.
 If your template includes unsupported EC2 instance types, the product will fail to launch for your end users\.

-   1. On the product fulfillment page in AWS Marketplace, view the supported EC2 instance types in the **Pricing Details** section, as in the following example:
+   1. On the product fulfillment page in AWS Marketplace, view the supported EC2 instance types in the **Pricing Details** section\.
-![\[The pricing details section on the product fulfillment page in AWS Marketplace shows the supported EC2 instance types.\]](http://docs.aws.amazon.com/servicecatalog/latest/adminguide/images/sc-marketplace_instance_types-console.png)
+![\[The pricing details section on the product fulfillment page in AWS Marketplace shows the supported EC2 instance types.\]](http://docs.aws.amazon.com/servicecatalog/latest/adminguide/images/ec2-ondemand.png)

    1. In your template, change the default instance type to a supported EC2 instance type of your choice\.